 Screen and Resolution

-Lit Up Screen: The real selling feature of the device has to be the screen light which has been developed to compete with those offered by Kindle and Nook.
+Lit Up Screen: The real selling feature of the device has to be the screen light which has been developed to compete with those offered by Amazon Kindle or Barnes and Noble Nook.
 Not wanting to be left behind, the Glo device can be read in the dark too now, thanks to its own “ComfortLight” technology.
 This is a fantastic feature for those who want to buy a reader and love to read at night in the comfort of their bed – especially when their partner wants to get to sleep with the lights off.

 In use, the Glo’s ComfortLight screen looks better in total darkness than the Nook’s GlowLight.
 That’s a major plus point for the Kobo and a setback for the Nook.

 Resolution: The Glo ebook reader has one of the highest resolution screens on the market.
 This creates a high level of detail resulting in a very crisp and clean image quality.
 It’s certainly on a par with the Kindle’s screen, as well as the Nook’s.

 As is the current trend for eReaders, and in fact all personal devices, the Glo has a touch screen.
 It’s very responsive thanks to the powerful processor inside this device, meaning that at the touch of a finger you can zip around menu systems and flick through pages.

 Touch screens are a great feature, not least because they appeal to the immense popularity of such technology.
 They’re also practical and efficient and create a very enjoyable user experience.
 The physical interaction offered in this way does go some way to alleviating the loss of holding a physical book in the hand.
 It certainly has a nice feel to it.